 - Providing you with services relating to the insurance policy.
 We will process your data in accordance with our responsibilities under the European Data Protection Regulation (GDPR).

-- Carrying out the installation, activation, deinstallation, disconnection, servicing, updating or testing of the Telematics Unit.
+- Carrying out the installation, activation, deinstallation, disconnection, servicing, updating or testing of the Telematics product.

 - General research and analysis, mapping purposes, researching and refining techniques for analysing motor Telematics data and the supply of traffic data.
 In all such circumstances the data will be used anonymously and will not identify any individual, vehicle user, or the policyholder.

-- Enabling us, joint controller companies and any service partners, to contact you by post, electronic mail, telephone or text messaging regarding the administration of your insurance policy and the associated services.
+- Enabling us, and any service partners, to contact you by post, electronic mail, telephone or text messaging regarding the administration of your insurance policy and the associated services.